jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 16041**528**00000 | 2020-10-31 09:00 -05:00| Dallas, TX |
 | 16041**582**00000 | 2020-10-31 08:30 -07:00| San Francisco, CA |

 The GPS ping location updates are sent with a time offset, which all systems can store into a UTC Time type.
-Changing the app to use the offset results in this sorting, and the truck will appear to drive smoothly from East to West on the road
+Changing the app to use the offset results in this sorting, and the truck will appear to drive smoothly from East to West on the road:

 | UTC Time | Ping time formatted | Lat/Lon location |
 |--|--|--|